 OVERVIEW OF INVOLUNTARY MENTAL ILLNESS TREATMENT PROCESS

-• To obtain court-ordered involuntary mental illness hospitalization or treatment for a person, a Petition/Application for Hospitalization must be filled out and two clinical certificates of the person’s mental illness must be completed.
+• To obtain court-ordered involuntary mental illness hospitalization or treatment for a person, a Petition for Mental Health Treatment must be filled out and two clinical certificates of the person’s mental illness must be completed (unless the request is for assisted outpatient treatment AOT).

 • If someone is not able to have the person examined, he/she may be able to file a Supplemental Petition for Examination/Hospitalization and Order for an order to have the person examined and for law enforcement to pick up the person and transport him/her to Community Mental Health (CMH) for the examination.